kubernetes-sigs/kubebuilder/docs/book/src/plugins/kustomize-v1.md

 <aside class="note warning">
 <h1>Deprecated</h1>

-The plugin kustomize/v1 is deprecated.
-If you are consuming this one as API it is recommended began to consume the kustomize/v2 which uses Kustomize v5x version and provides support for Apple Silicon (M1).
+The kustomize/v1 plugin is deprecated.
+If you are using this plugin, it is recommended to migrate to the kustomize/v2 plugin which uses Kustomize v5 and provides support for Apple Silicon (M1).

 If you are using Golang projects scaffolded with `go/v3` which uses this version please, check